Tommy-Sun/Titlebot/README.md

 It is recommended to use a virtual environment whenever you run django for dependency management purposes.
 To do so please "cd" to the root of the project and run "pip install virtualenv" and then run "virtualenv -p python3 venv".
 On Mac, you can activate the virtual environment by running, ". venv/bin/activate".

 #### To download dependencies:
-1. From the root of the project (path/to/Titlebot), run, "pip install -r . requirements.txt"
+1. From the root of the project (path/to/Titlebot), run, "pip install -r ./requirements.txt"
 2. Run, "cd frontend"
 3. Run, "npm install"